18F/analytics.usa.gov/README.md

 ### Deploying the app

-Production and staging applications are deployed via CI automatically.
+Production, staging, and dev applications are deployed via CI automatically.
 Any commits to the `master` branch will be deployed to production after passing automated tests in CI.
 Any commits to the `staging` branch will be deployed to the staging environment.
 Any commits to the `develop` branch will be deployed to